Introduction To Unity 3D C#: Castle Quest Adventure

 Appendix B – Game Design Document

-You can make games using Unity on Windows or Apple OSX.
-You can still build for any OS (Operating System) or platform, this is just whatever OS you want to do development on.
-Unity 3D supports Windows 7 SP1+, 8, and 10 as well as MAC OS X 10.8+.
-You’ll need a GPU (Graphics Processing Unit, which is on your graphics card) with DX9 (DX is short for DirectX which is one way of displaying graphics) or DX11 with feature level 9.3 capabilities.
-Most other requirements depend on the game you want to make.
-Of course, the faster and better your development platform the better your development experience will be.
-We recommend a minimum of a GeForce 1060+!
+Unity 2019.2 running on Windows 10 or Apple macOS.
+You can build for any OS (Operating System) or platform that you want.
+You will also need a Discreet GPU (Graphics Processing Unit) with DX9 (DX is short for DirectX which is one way of displaying graphics) or DX11 with feature level 9.3 capabilities.
+We recommend a GeForce GTX 1050+ video card.
+You will also need 16GB of system memory and 100GB of free disk space.
+Most other requirements depend on the size and complexity of the game you want to make.
+Of course, the faster and bigger your development platform the better your development experience will be.

 Get Ready to Build Large Castles and Fortresses to Explore, Protect and Conquer!